sethakirafeldman/restaurant/README.md

 # restaurant

+## Description
+The purpose of this is to serve as a Vanilla JS SPA.

 Live version of the site here:

 https://sethakirafeldman.github.io/restaurant/

-The purpose of this is to serve as a Vanilla JS Single-page application, where the relevant parts of the DOM are replaced depending on the selected page.
+## Technology

+This was built using HTML, CSS, JavaScript and Webpack.

-This was also an exercise in modular programming, whereas each page has its own function that runs to render it.
+It was an exercise in modular programming, whereas each page has its own function that is run in order to dynamically create the page.

-And finally, it was bundled using Webpack to minifiy the code and deployed to and hosted by GitHub pages.
+Webpack was used to bundle and minify the code.